 Land Acknowledgement & Address

-Here at Woodcock Cycle Works, we acknowledge that our shop is located on Treaty 1 territory, which is ancestral lands, and the traditional territory of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene Peoples, and on the homeland of the Métis Nation.
+Here at Woodcock Cycle Works, we acknowledge that our shop is located on Treaty 1 territory, which is ancestral lands, and the traditional territory of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene Peoples, and on the National Homeland of the Red River Métis.

 In the spirit of reconciliation, we acknowledge the ways that we benefit from the harm done towards the Indigenous peoples of Canada as a result of the treaties formed, and the ways that colonialism continues to negatively impact many Indigenous communities today.